Labour's big state plans spook British business

 Once fired for being too radical from the hotbed of 1980s left-wing politics, the Greater London Council, McDonnell was installed as Labour’s finance spokesman in 2015 when his friend Jeremy Corbyn became leader.

-McDonnell believes Britain needs “an irreversible shift in the balance of power and wealth in favor of working people”.
+McDonnell believes Britain needs “an irreversible shift in the balance of power and wealth in favour of working people”.